Susie King Taylor: Prominent in Savannah, Georgia History

 In 1866, she and her husband returned home to Savannah, where he passed away shortly thereafter.
 That same year, she founded a school for freed black children.

-She moved to Boston in the early 1870s where she married her second husband, Russell Taylor.
-She became president of the Women's Relief Corps, a group that gave assistance to soldiers.
+She moved to Boston in the early 1870s where she married her second husband, Russell Taylor and became president of the Women's Relief Corps, a group that gave assistance to soldiers.

 Much of my research for this article was found in her memoirs